-THEY-lab operates a line of research on inter-disciplinary approach between Information Sciences and Environmental Sciences for development of computer models and tools for the Environment and Earth Observation.
-In particular, for applications characterized by a marked multi-disciplinary ‘.
+ESSI-lab operates a line of research on inter-disciplinary approach between Information Sciences and Environmental Sciences for development of computer models and tools for the Environment and Earth Observation.
+In particular, for applications characterized by a marked multi-disciplinary approach’.

 These applications are directed to the Company (the research community, public administrations, citizens, etc.) With particular reference to the “Societal Benefit Areas” and “Community of Practices” identified international initiative GEO (Group on Earth Observation): Disasters, Health , Energy, Climate, Water, Weather, Ecosystems, Agriculture, Biodiversity, etc. The research focuses on defining models and services for power generation distributed systems, processing and sharing of resources to different levels: data, information, knowledge.
 Objectives pursued in part by the European Directive INSPIRE and SEIS Communication from the European Commission.
 The activity is therefore fully aligned and contributes both to these European and international initiatives, to other similar such as EGI, GMES, etc..

-THEY-Lab designs, develops and maintains certain components made according to the Brokering -to approach which THEY-Lab itself and ‘was the creator:
+ESSI-Lab designs, develops and maintains certain components made according to the Brokering -to approach which ESSI-Lab itself was the creator:

 GI-Axe is an implementation of an access data broker that provides access and harmonization of datasets collections provided by download services and heterogeneous access to interface and data model.
 The dataset collections accessed through GI-Axe is provided on a Common Grid Environment (same Coordinate Reference System, same resolution, same size, etc.) By means of transformation services (subsetting, resampling, interpolation, projection, etc.), Implemented locally or exposed to external web services.